Masao-Taketani/GameNGen/README.md

 - [ ] Enable to collect VizDoom dataset with multiprocessing during RL policy training
 - [x] Enable distributed training
 - [ ] Implement playable generative environments
-- [ ] Use all the timesteps of generated observations as diffusion training objectives instead of using only the last frame
 - [ ] Utilize SANA-Sprint architecture for diffusion training

 ## Artifacts